Ramdam17/QCTutorial/README.md

 - **Numerical Computing**: NumPy
 - **Development**: Poetry for dependency management, Black & Ruff for code quality

-## 📊 What Makes This Workshop Special

-### 🎨 Beautiful Visualizations
-Every concept is illustrated with high-quality, colorful plots (🦄✨ sparkly/unicorn theme) designed to make quantum mechanics intuitive and engaging.

-### 📚 Progressive Structure
-Each notebook follows a strict 4-part structure:
-1. 🤔 **Intuition**: Classical analogy or conceptual diagram
-2. 💡 **Concept**: Progressive explanation of quantum concept
-3. 💻 **Implementation**: Step-by-step commented code
-4. 📊 **Visualization**: Interpreted results

-### ✅ Regular Checkpoints
-Verify your understanding with checkpoint lists throughout each notebook.

-### 🎯 Interactive Exercises
-Three difficulty levels:
-- 🟢 **Level 1**: Predict the result
-- 🟡 **Level 2**: Modify a parameter
-- 🔴 **Level 3**: Create from scratch

-### 🧠 End-of-Notebook Quizzes
-Test your understanding with quick quizzes (answers provided).

-### 📈 Visual Progress Tracking
-See your progress through the workshop with ⬛⬛⬛⬜⬜⬜⬜ progress bars.

-### 🎓 Complete Beginner Friendly
-No prior quantum mechanics or physics knowledge required.
-Start from absolute zero!

 ## 🌟 Learning Path

 ```